SwagiWagi/IRC-Java/README.md

 # IRC-Java
 A simple Java library for IRC, developed by SwagiWagi.

+This is mainly a showcase for a simple OOP structure.

 # Usage
 Create a new "IRC" object, and initialize it using the "IRCBuilder" class.<br />
 The parameters are:<br />